Tournament rules of play

 The Arnold Palmer Invitational 2026 is a two-person team tournament using the Two Ball Better Ball format and Stableford scoring.
 The team with the most Stableford points will win the tournament.
 If there is a tie the conventional count back system will be applied with Stableford points.

-Please note that bookings are welcome from individuals, or from pairs / groups.
+Please note that bookings are welcome from individuals, or from pairs or groups.
 Those booking as an individual will be paired up with another individual to make a pair.
 If you book separately but would like to designate a playing partner, please contact us at developmentevents@st-andrews.ac.uk to confirm your preferred partner.

 Two Ball Better Ball